bastienleonard/pysfml-cython/doc/sphinx/source/cppdev-tutorial.rst

 reason why these methods are missing in the first place is that's they're not very useful, so I consider that to be a decent trade-off.

-Another problematic property is :attr:`Sprite.texture_rect`, which for now returns a new copy every time you access it.
-Eventually, I will either hack it to behave like an actual attribute, or rewrite it as ``get_texture_rect()/set_texture_rect()`` methods.

 I tend to use a method instead of an attribute when I feel like a ``get*()`` method involves some kind of computation.
 For example, :meth:`View.get_inverse_transform` is a method instead of a property